Noha-Jung3/Aging-Movies-/README.md

 # Aging-Movies
-This is a project to determine why some movies age well and become classics while others become forgotten by time despite doing well and being popular at the time of release.
+This is a project to create a predictive model which determines if a movie will be a "classic" or "forgotten", by determining why some movies age well and become classics while others become forgotten by time despite doing well and being popular at the time of release.

 **The Purpose:**